SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 "Structurally Unsound" errors are those defined by E-mu (in legacy SF2.04), Werner Schweer (in Werner SF3) and the SFe Team (in SFe) to prevent the bank from working properly in a way that means that it can not be used.
 These errors must be fixed before an SF player can load it, unless the SF player implements SFe automatic repair.

-The error correction process for structural errors in SFe is slightly different from that in legacy SF2.04:

-- If a `ds64` chunk, `BW64` or `RF64` header is found in a file, SFe players that do not support 64-bit chunk headers should output a specific error, as mentioned in the SFe program specification.
+The error correction process for structural errors in SFe is slightly different from that in legacy SF2.04; if a `RIFS` header is found in a file, SFe players that do not support 64-bit chunk headers should output a specific error, as mentioned in the SFe program specification.
+(Update 17)
-- If the `ds64` chunk is missing, the bank uses a 32-bit chunk header.
-Make sure that `ckSize` is accurate, using the same techniques as for SF2.04.
-  - If the value of `ckSize` is 4,294,967,295 (like in `ds64`), or any other inaccurate value, reject the file as "Structurally Unsound."
-  - If the value of `ckSize` is correct, open the file and output a warning message, as mentioned in the SFe program specification.
-  - More advanced programs may also recognize files larger than 4GiB with 32-bit headers.
-However, such a file should be repaired with a 64-bit header as soon as possible.
-- Banks with 64-bit headers, but with a `ckSize` value that is not 4,294,967,295 should be rejected as "Structurally Unsound," as this is not valid in RIFF64.

 ## 8.2 Non-critical errors